maheedhar1305/ProductPricingService/README.md

 ## 1. Quickstart

- Here is how you can quickly get started on working with the app.
-You can :
+ There are 3 *options* to quickly access and use the application.
+They are :
   - Download the source code and build the binary (Using **Gradle**)
-  - Download a publicly available Docker hub image and simply run it (Using **Docker**)
+  - Download and run, a publicly available Docker image (Using **Docker**)
-  - Use the Kubernetes script to deploy the image to a cluster (Using a **Kubernetes** solution of your choice, example : Google Kubernetes Engine)
+  - Use the Kubernetes script to deploy the application to a cluster (Using a **Kubernetes** solution of your choice, example : Google Kubernetes Engine)

 ### 1.0 Pre-requisites